-Overall, the charity was able to reduce costs, to offset the reduction in income during the year.
-This has meant that a surplus has been created which can be allocated to future investment, or to costs of returning to regular activity when regulations allow.
-In spite of the challenges of 2020, the charity has been able to manage to maintain a healthy financial position.
+During Covid-19 control measures, the charity was able to reduce costs to offset the reduction in income during the year.
+In 2021 the surplus created in prior years was utilised in part to invest into the cost of returning to regular activity when regulations allowed.
+In spite of the challenges of 2021, the charity has been able to manage to maintain a satisfactory financial position.